Prerelease:GoldenEye 007 (Nintendo 64)

 A video shown in a WalMart kiosk.
 It shows the former Bonds' portraits in the main menu, including closeups of Sean Connery and Roger Moore.
 Part of Dam's intro is shown and Objective D (the only Objective D in the final Dam is "Bungee Jump from Platform" on 00 Agent, so it's presumed it is this) is completed as soon as the mission starts.

-According to Nintendo Power no. 85 and N64 Magazine no. 3, Bond's footsteps could alert enemies.
+According to Nintendo Power Issue 85 and N64 Magazine Issue 3, Bond's footsteps could alert enemies.
 The slower you walked, the less noise you made.
 Footsteps can be heard in the videos above, but there's no way of telling if this mechanic was implemented at the time.
-While no explanation for this feature being dropped has ever been given, both articles specifically mention the analog stick.
-The final game offers two control styles that let you move forward and backward with the control pad and C buttons, rather than the stick, and you cannot vary your movement speed when using them.
+While no explanation for this feature being dropped has been given, both articles specifically mention the analog stick.
+The final game offers two control styles that let you move forward and backward with the D-Pad and C buttons, rather than the stick, and you cannot vary your movement speed when using them.
 This mechanic would've put players using these styles at a disadvantage.

 The ability to "peek" out from behind cover by pressing a left or right strafe button when using aim mode was added late in development, at Ken Lobb's request.